stungeye/Learning-Android-Development/README.md

 Another [StackoverFlow](https://stackoverflow.com/questions/23330816/error-package-android-support-v7-app-does-not-exist) lead me to [the AndroidX class migration guide](https://developer.android.com/jetpack/androidx/migrate/class-mappings) and I had to switch a bunch of `android.support.v7.app.` imports to `androidx.appcompat.app.`

 The app now seems to compile but I'm getting an APK signing error.
 Arg.
+It's beginning to feel like I'll never remember the signing details!
+Here's how you test a keystore password:

+`keytool -list -keystore my-release-key.keystore -storepass passwordToTest`

+I can't automatically run debug builds on the emulator from Android studio.
+When I try to run on the emulator I get the error:

+`Installation error: INSTALL_PARSE_FAILED_NO_CERTIFICATES`

+That said, I can manually create signed APKs and app bundles from `Build -> Generate Signed Bundle / APK` and then I can drag the debug APK to the emulator to install.
+I'm going to try to do a release from a manually generated app bundle.